I literally, what ended up happening, chat, what ended up happening was a lot of shit happened.

 All right.

-And this is normally right.
+And this is normally, right?

 So he omitted a lot of things from the report that he later mentioned in the testimony, right?

-Of course not, but they really made him look bad on the stand, beating him up on this.
+But they really made him look bad on the stand, beating him up on this.

 Is a guy named Daniel Phillips, 41 years old, male stripper.